cofoundry-cms/Cofoundry.Docs/src/Framework/Mail.md

 #### Template Rendering

-Templates are rendered using razor outside of the http request scope using a faked ViewContext.
-This provides the important benefit of being able to render razor templates outside of a website project, e.g. in a background task or external service.
+Templates are rendered using razor, and is done outside of the http request scope using a faked `ViewContext`.
+This provides the important benefit of being able to render razor templates outside of a web request, e.g. in a background task or external service.
 Most razor features should work, however be aware that anything that relies on an http request will fail.

 You can customize the mail rending process by implementing `IMailViewRenderer` and overriding the base implementation using the [DI system](Dependency-Injection).